IguteChung/go-errors/README.md

 # How to

-Replace import paths of package errors:
+Replace import paths of default package errors by:

 ```
 import "github.com/IguteChung/go-errors"
 ```

-Replace all the occurences of `fmt.Errorf`
+Replace all the occurences of `fmt.Errorf` by:

 ```
 errors.Errorf("something wrong: %v", err)